 Garnet, Montana – Drummond, Montana

 The town of Garnet, Montana, was founded in 1895.
-Within just a few years, it had grown into one significant mining settlement with people from all over searching for gold and other precious metals on their land.
+Within just a few years, it had grown into one significant mining settlement with people searching for gold and other precious metals on their land.
 The town of Garnet is most likely not the first place you think about when considering America’s rich mining and gold prospecting history.